 A: We cannot promise that all carpet stains or spots will be removed.
 Certain substances have the potential to permanently discolor carpet fibers.
 The type of carpet fibers and the age of the carpet are additional factors.
 Prior to cleaning, the technician will try to determine if this is the case, but they may not be able to do so before attempting to remove the stains.
+Once the service is performed, there are no refunds.
+We have a no refund policy.

 A: It will take around 10-20 minutes in each room on average.
 This time might vary depending on the amount of furniture to be moved, the condition of the carpet, and any spot removal treatments that may be required.